ramdasjogdand/MyApp/README.md

 # MyApp

-MyApp is a web application consisting of independent components developed in Go, Next.js (TypeScript), and WordPress.
 This repository contains the source code for each component and instructions for setting up and running the application locally.

 ## Setup